 Professional descriptive statistics assignment help provided by top-class expertsDescriptive statistics is a branch of statistics where we are simply describing the data.
-Most of the assignments that we handle will, at some point, require us to provide the descriptive statistics of the data.
+Most of the assignments that we handle will, at some point, require us to provide descriptive statistics of the data.
 If you are looking for a place where to get professional descriptive statistics assignment help, then contact us.
 We have immense experience in handling such tasks.
 Here is one such solution that we have prepared as a demonstration of the services that we offer.
-The data used by the expert is secondary data collected on university students with different years of the school experience.
-Help with descriptive statistics assignment on understanding the nature of the data For any help with the descriptive statistic assignment that we offer to students, its essential that we understand the nature of the data at hand before we begin preparing the solutions.
+The data used by the expert is secondary data collected from university students with different years of school experience.
+Help with descriptive statistics assignment on understanding the nature of the data For any help with the descriptive statistic assignment that we offer to students, it's essential that we understand the nature of the data at hand before we begin preparing the solutions.
 This is simply understanding the variables in the data.
 The definition of the variables and their scale of measurement is given below Gender: The sex of the student (Male and Female).
 The scale of measurement of Gender is Nominal.
 GPA: The grading point average for each student.
 The scale of measurement of GPA is Ratio because GPA has true zero property Final: The final aggregate score for each student.
-The scale of measurement of final is also the Ratio Correlation measures the linear relationship between variables.
+The scale of measurement of the final is also the Ratio Correlation that measures the linear relationship between variables.
 The type of correlation that exists between each variable is illustrated below;

 The sample size of the data set is 105 Descriptive Statistics Homework Help on Correlation Assumptions of Correlation between GPA and final Since the two variables are continuous, it's appropriate to use Pearson's correlation.
 The following are Pearson's correlation assumptions.